mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ## Dbfwfilter limitations

-The Database Firewall filter does not support multi-statements.
+The Database Firewall filter does not support multi-statements or prepared statements.
 Using them will result in an error being sent to the client.